My own variation of Frank Sawyer's original and a solid performing guide fly. But with an interesting difference.

 Minimum Order $20 with FREE USA Shipping!

-"Jim, I Had to share with you my day.
-Your minnow tailed tie of the Sawyer Killer Bug was a clear winner.
+"Jim, Your minnow tail tie of the Sawyer Killer Bug was a clear winner.
 I caught 8 brookies and rainbows in an hour from the same hole on that pattern with zero experience.
 My fellow angler caught none while trying 3 different patterns.
-This is clear trout crack rock and you can expect another order soon." - Landis in N. Carolina (See Landis' Fish Photo at left - Nice man!)
+This is clear trout crack rock and you can expect another order soon." - Landis in N. Carolina (See Landis' Photo at left)

 The story of Frank's fly are many.
 He is supposed to have said that...
 "The successful attraction of this pattern is due to the fact that the particular 'darning wool' used, completely changes colour when wet.
+In this case, more red than the pink of the Utah version.
 "This version is not a perfect imitation of Chadwick's 477, but isn't far off, and has the correct inner glow (see photo).

 I have humbly attempted to upgrade the pattern by using a Red Copper Wire & Silk under-body with a "Patton's" #229 wool body.
 Notice the comparison photo.
 Patton's is obviously more gray-tan, less pink.
 I have attempted to compensate as my version looses it's opaque quality in the water, becomes translucent with the red copper subtly showing through for a glowing color and very lifelike effect (see additional bug photo - but it doesn't do it justice).
 It reflects a bit of light and the tiny red thread "Hot Spot" sets it off.
 Picks up air bubbles in the wool yarn fibers.